ConnorMichalec/ParticleSimulator/README.md

 # ParticleSimulator.
-Just a cool particle fluid simulation I did in java.
+Just a cool particle simulation idk..

 The ParticleSimulator.jar was built in java 11.